A unified study of the production of all identified hadrons over wide ranges of transverse momenta at LHC: Multi-strange hyperons and meson

-Lastly, we consider the production of $\phi$, for which the equations are given in Appendix F. Since no light quarks are involved in the formation of both $\Omega$ and $\phi$, we use the same value of $T_s$ for both, i.e., $T_s=0.51$ GeV.
-By varying $g_{\phi}$ only for the overall normalization, we obtain the result shown in Fig.\ 16 for $g_\phi=0.07$.
-The underlying components are very similar to those for $\Omega$, namely: TT dominates over TS, while SS (whether 1j or 2j) is nearly 2 orders of magnitudes farther down.
+Lastly, we consider the production of $\phi$, for which the equations are given in Appendix D. No light quarks are involved in the formation of both $\Omega$ and $\phi$.
+We still use the same value of $T_s=0.51$ GeV for $\phi$.
+By varying $g_{\phi}$ only for the overall normalization, we obtain the result shown in Fig.\ 13 for $g_\phi=0.432$.
+The underlying components are very similar to those for $\Omega$, namely: TT dominates over TS, while SS (whether 1j or 2j) is nearly 3 orders of magnitudes farther down.

-The small value of $g_\phi$ is an indication of quarkonium suppression after $\phi$ is formed at a time much earlier than $\pi$, when the density of $s$ (and $\bar s$) is higher.
+The small value of $g_\phi$ relative to $g_\pi$ being 1 in Eq.\ (\ref{37}) is an indication of quarkonium suppression after $\phi$ is formed at a time much earlier than $\pi$, when the density of $s$ (and $\bar s$) is higher.
 As is the case with $J/\psi$ suppression, $\phi$ experiences the effects of dissociation by the plasma as it traverses the remaining portion of the medium before it completely hadronizes.
 The value of $g_\phi$ depends on aspects of the process that are not included in the formalism discussed in this paper, and therefore cannot be predicted.
-The same remarks can be made for the formation of $\Xi$ and $\Omega$, for which $g_\Xi$ and $g_\Omega$ are quite small in Eqs.\ (\ref{71}) and (\ref{72}).
+The same remarks can be made for the formation of $\Xi$ and $\Omega$, for which $g_\Xi$ and $g_\Omega$ are quite small in Eqs.\ (\ref{71}).